 Follow the instructions that come with Opticon for mixing, curing times, and polishing.

-Please understand that this doesn’t always work.
-Use this method on a cracked emerald at your own risk.
+Please understand that this method doesn’t always work.
+Use this technique on a cracked emerald at your own risk.
 Gemstone repairs can lead to a lot of headaches but can also bring some beauties back to life.
 A vintage emerald like the one you possess should be saved somehow, right?